Last Updated on March 11, 2021 by Mark Ferguson

 If you don’t have enough cash flow and your payments go up, you could get into trouble with an ARM.
 Negative cash flow is hard to sustain and it will make it harder to qualify for loans as well.

-Many lenders will also only offer ARM loans after you have a certain amount of mortgages in your name.
-I would suggest getting the fixed rate mortgages when first starting out, and as you advance in your investing career look at the ARM option.
+Many lenders will also only offer ARM loans after you have a certain number of mortgages in your name.
+I would suggest getting the fixed-rate mortgages when first starting out, and as you advance in your investing career look at the ARM option.